Create an app to get data using the managed streaming ingestion client

 Limitations

-Data Streaming has some limitations compared to queuing data for ingestion.
+Data streaming has some limitations compared to queuing data for ingestion.

-• Tags can’t be set on data.
+• You can't set tags on data.

 • The payload sent in the request can't exceed 10 MB, regardless of format or compression.